aral/ar.al-site/content/2019/10/03/site.js-now-also-on-windows-10/index.md

 Refresh to see that the date changes.

-I wrote that route in a rather obfuscated way for brevity.
-Here it is re-written for clarity and better compatibility:
+In the example above, I wrote the route in a rather obfuscated manner for brevity.
+Here is the same route, re-written for clarity and better compatibility:

 {{<highlight js>}}
 module.exports = (request, response) => {